awslabs/automated-security-helper/README.md

 - It is not a replacement of a human review nor standards enforced by your team/customer.
 - It uses light, open source tools to maintain its flexibility and ability to run from anywhere.
 - ASH is cloning and running different open-source tools, such as: git-secrets, bandit, Semgrep, Grype, Syft, nbconvert, npm-audit, checkov, cdk-nag and cfn-nag.
 Please review the tools [LICENSE](license) before usage.

-### ASH change advisory

-We are currently working on a re-architecture of ASH targeting a single-container architecture as well as documentation to go along with it.

 ## Supported frameworks